-Part VIII Elliptic curves cryptography and factorization Cryptography based on manipulation of points of so called elliptic curves is currently getting momentum and has a tendency to replace public key cryptography based on the unfeasibility of factorization of integers, or on unfeasibility of the computation of discrete logarithms.
-For example, the US-government has recommended to its governmental institutions to use mainly elliptic curve cryptography.
-The main advantage of elliptic curves cryptography is that to achieve a certain level of security shorter keys are sufficient than in case of "usual cryptography".
-Using shorter keys can result in a considerable savings in hardware implementations.
-The second advantage of the elliptic curves cryptography is that quite a few of attacks developed for cryptography based on factorization and discrete logarithm do not work for the elliptic curves cryptography.
-It is amazing how practical is the elliptic curve cryptography that is based on very strangely looking theoretical concepts.
-An elliptic curve ${\sf E}$ is the graph of the relation defined by the equation $E: y^2 = x^3 + ax + b$ (where a, b are either rational numbers or integers (and computation is done modulo some integer n)) extended by a "point at infinity", denoted usually as ∞ (or 0) that can be regarded as being, at the same time, at the very top and very bottom of the y-axis.
+An elliptic curve E is the graph of the relation defined by the equation $$E: v^2 = x^3 + ax + b$$ (where a, b will be either rational numbers or integers (and computation may be done modulo some n)) extended by a "point at infinity", denoted usually as ∞ (or 0) that can be regarded as sitting, at the same time, at the very top and very bottom of the y-axis.
 We will consider mainly only those elliptic curves that have no multiple roots - what is equivalent to the condition $4a^3 + 27b^2 \neq 0$.
-In case coefficients and x, y can be any rational numbers, a graph of an elliptic curve has one of the forms shown in the following figure.
-The graph depends on whether the polynomial $x^3 + ax + b$ has three or only one real root.
+In case coefficients and x, y can be any rational numbers, a graph of an elliptic curve has one of the forms shown in the following figure that depends on whether polynomial $x^3 + ax + b$ has three or one real root.